-Name Туре Default Optional Description nodeProjecti on String null yes The projection of nodes to use when creating the implicit graph. relationship Projection String null yes The projection of relationships to use when creating the implicit graph. concurrency Integer 4 yes The number of concurrent threads used for running the algorithm.
+Name Туре Default Optional Description concurrency Integer 4 yes The number of concurrent threads used for running the algorithm.
 Also provides the default value for 'readConcurrency' and 'writeConcurrency'.
-This is dependent on the Neo4j edition; for more information, see CPU. readConcurr ency Integer value of 'concurrency ' yes The number of concurrent threads used for reading the graph. maxIteration s Integer 10 yes The maximum number of iterations of K1 Coloring to run.
+This is dependent on the Neo4j edition; for more information, see CPU. maxIteration s Integer 10 yes The maximum number of iterations of K1 Coloring to run.